vatz88/blog/Upgrading-Ejected-CRA-Project/README.md

 3. Identify and upgrade the plugins and loaders or the related config change.

 This did work well for upgrading Babel and Webpack.
 For upgrading their plugins and loaders, I checked their respective repos on github for any changelog or deprecation notice.
-For example the Webpack's `ExtractTextPlugin` is deprecated and you should instead use `MiniCssExtractPlugin`.
+For example, the Webpack's `ExtractTextPlugin` is deprecated and you should instead use `MiniCssExtractPlugin`.

 The problem with this approach is that webpack config will also need to be updated, not just for webpack changelog but also for upgrade or deprecation changes in plugins / loaders.
-Writing the perfect webpack config is not easy, unless you're a pro at it.
+Writing a perfect webpack config is not easy, unless you're a pro at it.
 For some reason I find webpack a little tricky, because sheer knowledge of javascript just does not help.
 You'll have to dive into its documentation and know some of the internals of webpack.
 For example, the webpack 4 has a new key in their config called `mode`.
 When `mode` is set to `production` you no more need to use the `UglifyJsPlugin`.

 ### Copy From The Latest CRA Eject